 Kirsten Walter began her food systems work in Lewiston, Maine, by founding Lots to Gardens in 1999 and now serves as director of the St. Mary’s Nutrition Center.
 The Nutrition Center serves as a hub for healthy food initiatives in Lewiston-Auburn and beyond.
 Kirsten is involved in several regional and state-wide efforts connected to food systems in Maine.
 She is a graduate of Bates College with a degree in Community Studies, and lives in North Yarmouth.

 Julia Harper views repairing LA’s food system as a foundational and essential step to achieve a healthy and thriving community for all.
 Julia began as the part-time Coordinator for GFCLA in September 2014.
-She has also worked for various food-production LA-based organizations and businesses such as Food Joy & South Auburn Organic Farm, Baxter Brewing Co., and 4 Seasons Farm Market.
-Julia is also engaged as a volunteer in several community-based efforts, including serving on the board for Grow L+A. She holds a degree in Sociology from the University of Maine.
+Since January of 2018 she also has worked part time as a Conservation Assistant for Androscoggin Land Trust.
+Julia also worked for various food-production LA-based organizations and businesses such as Food Joy & South Auburn Organic Farm, Baxter Brewing Co., and 4 Seasons Farm Market.
+Julia is also engaged as a volunteer in several community-based efforts, including serving on the board for Grow L+A. She holds a BA in Sociology from the University of Maine.
 Julia is a resident and member-owner of the RAISE-Op Housing Cooperative in downtown Lewiston and lives there with her partner, Craig, and two cats, Maple and Blake.